 - former coffee roaster at Black&Blaze

-- currently Project Manager at Helbling Technik AG, Team Ideation
+- currently project manager at Helbling Technik AG, Ideation Team

 What can capsules do really well?

-Let us classify these positions.
+Let's classify these positions.

 Patrizio Frigeri